 All 3D printers need a slicer — essentially software that translates digital files into something your 3D printer can act on.
 When it comes time to print, your slicer software will give you a ton of options related to your print: speed, quality, flow, supports, cooling and more.
 While most slicer’s have a basic mode, Bertacchi recommended getting familiar with slicers as a quick way to print higher quality builds and conserve filament.

 If you want to print custom designs you made yourself, you’ll need to get familiar with a 3D modeling software.
 Hailey mentioned Tinkercad, Fusion 360, FreeCad, Onshape and Blender as examples that are free or come with a free trial.

 Most 3D printers accept a variety of printing materials, called filaments.
 Most are plastic-based, but a few accept other materials like wood and metal.
 Each filament has pros and cons.
-We recommend starting off with a basic PLA or ABS plastic, as they are affordable and widely available.
+We recommend starting off with a basic PLA plastic, as it is affordable and widely available.

 Our experts said that 3D printers are very safe, but do require some supervision and precautions, depending on the model and activity.

 3D printers get hot.
 Many are melting down solid ingredients into liquid as part of the printing process.
 While it's best to supervise your printer while it's working, models can take hours or even days to print.
 Hailey recommended seeking a 3D printing software that allows you to control your printer remotely over Wi-Fi.
 You can also put your 3D printer in a space with an indoor smart camera to check-in remotely.